GauravPandeyLab/datasink/README.md

 ## Quick setup: Docker image

-With a docker image, users don't need to worry about binaries, dependencies and environment variables since all of these are configured in the docker container.
+With a docker image, users don't need to worry about binaries, dependencies and environment variables since all of these are configured in the docker file.
 A container of all componnets can be easily created based on existing docker image.
-Datasink specified docker file is also provided with all dependencies included.

 As a prerequisite, [docker](https://www.docker.com) should be installed.
-Then, you can pull already existing image from docker cloud by running:
+Then, you can pull image from docker cloud by running:

 	docker pull alexwang0106/datasink:2.2
 	docker run -ti alexwang0106/datasink:2.2 /bin/bash